Jatin-Mehra119/wasserstoff-AiInternTask/README.md

-# Agentic RAG Chat Application
+# RAG CHAT APPLICATION

-A comprehensive Retrieval-Augmented Generation (RAG) chat application with document processing capabilities, featuring both Streamlit and FastAPI+HTML/JS implementations.
+A comprehensive Retrieval-Augmented Generation (RAG) chat application with document processing capabilities.
+The core RAG implementation is built in `enhanced_vectordb.py`, with a FastAPI backend and a modern web frontend.

 ## 🚀 Features